MicrosoftDocs/SupportArticles-docs/support/windows-server/Deployment/fix-windows-update-errors.md

 5. Reinstall the update or service pack you were trying to install previously.

-To manually fix corruption errors that the tool detects but can't be fixed, see [How to fix errors that are found in the CheckSUR.log](#how-to-fix-errors-that-are-found-in-the-CheckSURlog).
+To manually fix corruption errors that the tool detects but can't be fixed, see [How to fix errors that are found in the CheckSUR log file](#how-to-fix-errors-that-are-found-in-the-CheckSUR-log-file).

 ## Resolution - Download the package from Microsoft Update Catalog directly